Inmate telephone system: Service rates

 In November 2016, the Court of Appeals for the District of Columbia Circuit granted a stay, requested by Securus, to block a proposed compromise by the FCC to set the rate cap to 13¢ to 31¢ per-minute on inter- and intrastate calls.
 In the wake of the stay, Ajit Pai criticized Democrats for appealing and the courts for intervening on ICS rate regulations.
-The two ICS providers, GTL and CenturyLink, asked for a delay in another FCC hearing in Washington, that was set for February 6, 2017.
+The two ICS providers, GTL and CenturyLink, asked for a delay in another FCC hearing in Washington that was originally set for February 6, 2017.
 By January 19, 2017, the D.C.
 Circuit still refused to pause the FCC challenge to reform inmate calling rates.
-Commissioners Ajit Pai, Mignon Clyburn, and Jessica Rosenworcel, who were on the August 2013 Commission when the reform report was adopted, had dissented in 2013 and were likely to find for GTL and CenturyLink.
+Commissioners Ajit Pai, Mignon Clyburn, and Jessica Rosenworcel, who were on the August 2013 Commission when the reform report was adopted, had dissented in 2013 and were considered likely to find for GTL and CenturyLink.

 Upon the start of the first Trump administration, both Rosenworcel and Pai were nominated to the FCC.
 In his first week as chairman, Pai began to roll back, or declare his intent to roll back, a number of pro-consumer policies implemented by the FCC during the Obama administration (such as Net neutrality).
 As a result, Pai instructed the FCC's lawyers to cease defending the commission's actions in court.
 On June 13, 2017, the Appeals Court ruled in favor of Global Tel Link, arguing that the FCC's attempt to regulate the pricing of intrastate prison calls exceeded its authority under the Telecommunications Act of 1996, which forbids the FCC from regulating intrastate communications.

 In June 2019, U.S. Sen. Tammy Duckworth introduced the Martha Wright-Reed Just and Reasonable Communications Act, which would once again authorize the FCC to regulate prison phones and cap the rate of calls made from state and local prisons.
 It was passed by Congress and signed by President Joe Biden in January 2023.

 In November 2023, Massachusetts became the fifth state to approve free jail and prison phone calls in the nation.
-This took many years of struggle and persuasion led by many people who were directly affected by the costs and rates of prison and jail phone calls to stay in contact with their loved ones.
-It is said that counties and the loved ones who provide money for the phone calls would be refunded for their call costs.
-It has been mentioned that the rates and costs of these phone calls have affected especially the loved ones of racial inequalities for Latino and Black families since they proportionately earn less than white families.